The King's Art Centre was established in the 1970s. It is on 'A' staircase, which is the first door on the left as you enter the Front Court.

 Rylands Art Prize

-The Rylands Art Prize is an annual competition at King's in memory of Dr G.H.W Rylands (known as Dadie Rylands), a former fellow of the College.
+The Rylands Art Prize is an annual College competition in memory of Dr G.H.W Rylands (known as Dadie Rylands), a former fellow of the College.

-Students and College staff can enter works of visual art in any medium.
+Students and College staff at King’s can enter works of visual art in any medium.
 In recent years entries have included paintings in watercolour and oil, drawings, photography, sculptures, knitted artefacts, posters and assemblage art.
-After the competition, all entries are exhibited in the Art Centre.
+After the competition, all entries are exhibited in the Large Art Room.
+Janet Luff in the Tutorial Office will send out emails inviting entries for the prize.